sunnysideup/silverstripe-easy-coding-standards/README.md

 now you should be able to run it from anywhere... like this:

+## How to use
+From the root dir of your project (the folder where the composer.json file lives).

 ### apply easy coding standards:
 ```shell
 php-sslint-ecs
 ```
+options:
+- dir
+- configFile

 ### lint your code for bugs:
 ```shell
 php-sslint-stan
 ```
+options:
+- dir
+- configFile
+- level

 ### quick and dirty: do both and commit it ...
 ```shell
 php-sslint-all
 ```
+- dir
+- configFile
+- level
+- message
+- logFile

 Typically you would run these from the root directory of your project.